Brisk Walking Guide: How To Take A Power Walk

 To make the most of brisk walking, here are some tips:

-- Posture: Keep an upright posture to avoid strain and maximize efficiency during your walk.
+• Posture: Keep an upright posture to avoid strain and maximise efficiency during your walk.

-- Warm-Up and Cool Down: Begin with a slow pace to warm up your muscles and wrap up with gentle stretches to prevent stiffness.
+• Warm-Up and Cool Down: Start with a slow pace to warm up your muscles, and conclude with gentle stretches to prevent stiffness.

 Incorporating these tips, along with understanding the difference between regular walking and brisk walking, can enhance your overall health and fitness routine.